Creating Cultural Miami = Priceless

 Support the Miami Book Fair and be part of Miami's commitment to expanding and strengthening Miami's literary culture.

-Miami Book Fair is proud to launch READINGEAST, a program featuring authors and conversations exploring Middle Eastern and South Asian experiences in fiction, nonfiction, and poetry.
+Miami Book Fair is proud to present a third year of ReadingEast, a program featuring authors and conversations exploring Middle Eastern and South Asian experiences in fiction, nonfiction, and poetry.
 ReadingEast reflects our vision of an inclusive, attentive, and sustainable community of writers, readers, and collaborators across all disciplines and cultures.

 Manboobs: A Memoir of Musicals, Visas, Hope, and Cake is KOMAIL AIJAZUDDIN’s story of courage, love, and bravery.
 Growing up in Pakistan, ashamed of his body and knowing he was different, he believed his only chance at happiness existed in a gay-friendly America.
 But after arriving in a post-9/11 world, he was forced to navigate prejudice and self-doubt in his quest for a meaningful life.
 In his part memoir-in-essays, part cultural critique Mean Boys: A Personal History, queer Chinese American writer GEOFFREY MAK speaks of boys wielding cruelty to claim their place in the pecking order.…